fjc1991/DSS_BaCOP/README.md

 Due to the size of the original data file, a sample version was uploaded to GitHub.

-The original data can be provided upon request to the corresponding author: Dr. Kun Chang Lee (kunchanglee@gmail.com)
+The original data can be provided upon request to the corresponding author: Dr. Kun Chang Lee (kunchanglee@gmail.com).

 Use of the code, especially our novel method for extracting the Vagueness scores should be used in fair use.
-Also the dictionary used for obtaining the Vaguness scores can be requested to the corresponding author: Dr. Kun Chang Lee (kunchanglee@gmail.com)
+Also the dictionary used for obtaining the Vaguness scores can be requested to the corresponding author: Dr. Kun Chang Lee (kunchanglee@gmail.com) or the first author Francis Joseph Costello (joe.costehello@gmail.com).

 We kindly request that any use of any of the materials from this paper in academia would please use the following citation: